subi3wr3x/SecDevOps/modprincs/README.md

 ## Why
-- From time to time one needs to do maintenance on users in the Kerberos DB.
+- From time to time one needs to do maintenance on principals in the Kerberos DB.
+- Here we can remove flags from users or modify their encrpytion types in bulk.
 - Do it consistently :)

 ## Usage
 ```
-./modprincs.py -h
+./y -h
 usage: modprincs.py [-h] [--ulist /tmp/users.txt] [--blist /tmp/blacklist.txt]

 Your Text Here